 How Much Is Rideshare Insurance?

-Overall, the lower your deductible, the higher your annual premium will be.
-If you’re looking to save on your insurance, therefore, you might opt for a high deductible—but this also means you’ll have to pay more out of pocket before your insurance company covers your costs.
+Overall, the lower your deductible, the higher your annual premium.
+To save on insurance, therefore, you might opt for a high deductible—but this also means you’ll have to pay more out of pocket before your insurance company covers your costs.

-Additionally, it’s important to note that rideshare insurance requirements can vary by state and city—New York City, as an example, requires that you purchase commercial auto insurance (which is different than simple rideshare insurance) and apply for a commercial driver’s license.
+Additionally, rideshare insurance requirements can vary by state and city.
+For example, New York requires that you purchase commercial auto insurance (which is different than simple rideshare insurance) and apply for a commercial driver’s license.

-Along these lines, however, due to the way rideshare insurance policies work, you’ll typically have to work with a single provider for your personal auto and rideshare insurance policies.
+Keep in mind that you may need to commit to a single insurance carrier.
 You cannot, for example, have a personal auto insurance policy from Geico and then a rideshare insurance policy from State Farm.

 Best Rideshare Insurance Providers